HeesuKim0203/ollama-discord-bot/README.md

 ```
 I believe you are asking for the capital city of the United States of America.
 The answer to that question is Washington, D.C.
 (District of Columbia).
 It's important to note that while "Washington" is often colloquially used to refer to the entire metropolitan area, the term "capital" specifically refers to the governmental seat or hub of political power within a country or region.
 In this case, Washington, D.C., fulfills that role for the United States.
 ```

-## Local Ai

-The AI running locally is based on Ollama, and it is using the [mistral model](https://ollama.ai/library/mistral).
-Please refer to the information below for more details!

-Information about Ollama can be found [here](https://ollama.ai/).